Niklikescode/Niklikescode/README.md

-- 🔭 I’m currently working on [Bubble](https://bubble-app-two.vercel.app/)
+- 🔭 I’m currently working on - My Portfolio site (link to be added here)

 - 💬 Ask me about **The School of Code - Where I've just completed a life-changing bootcamp in Full-Stack Software Development!**